ryantaylor/flank/README.md

 $ touch log.toml
 ```

-You can then edit log.toml with a logging configuration. `flank` uses [log4rs](https://github.com/sfackler/log4rs), so any valid `log4rs` configurations will work, such as this simple config that outputs logging to stdout:
+You can then edit `log.toml` with a logging configuration. `flank` uses [log4rs](https://github.com/sfackler/log4rs), so any valid `log4rs` configurations will work, such as this simple config that outputs logging to `stdout`:

 ```toml
 refresh_rate = 99999